 We are proud of our safe, high-quality water and committed to maintaining the system that delivers it.
 Although KUB's water system has stood the test of time well, some components are nearing the end of their useful life.

 KUB was able to accelerate our rate of replacement for older pipes under the 10-year Century II financial plan approved in 2011.
-KUB increased the goal for removing older galvanized and cast iron pipe from our system.
+KUB doubled the rate for removing older galvanized and cast iron pipe from our system.
 The plan includes funding for completely removing outdated galvanized main from our system by 2024.

 Sanitary sewer overflows and aging wastewater system infrastructure are growing concerns across our nation.
 KUB, like many other utilities, is under a federal Consent Decree (CD) to make system improvements.
 KUB launched Partners Acting for a Cleaner Environment (PACE 10) in 2004, and when the Environmental Protection Agency issued our CD in 2005, we included those requirements in the PACE 10 program.
 After the last of the 134 collection system projects required under the CD were completed in 2014, KUB transitioned all wastewater system improvement projects under the Century II program with our other systems.